aramtiraturyan/androidproject/README.md

 # androidproject

-My Android Project.
+Universite de Montpellier, IPS M2

+Project files of M2 Android Project

-Creating android app, which will be used by the students and parents for preparation of their homeworks.
+This repository contains android project, which is an app that is used by school students and parents for preparing their home works.

+Android Studio, Java